brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ## Benefits of the LSP

-Before exploring the details of type safety with inheritance, a very interesting topic; we should stop and ask ourselves what's to gain by following this principle.
+Before exploring the details of type safety with inheritance, we should stop and ask ourselves what's to gain by following this principle.

-I've explained what Barbara Liskov meant when she defined this principle, but why is it necessary?
+I've explained what Barbara Liskov meant when she defined it, but why is it necessary?
 Is it bad to break it?

 I mentioned the idea of a "promise" or "contract".
 If a function or type makes a promise about what it can do, we should be able to blindly trust it.
-If we can't rely on function `foo` being able to handle all `Organisms`, there's a piece of undocumented behaviour in our code.
+If we can't rely on function `feed` being able to feed all `Organisms`, there's a piece of undocumented behaviour in our code.

-Without looking at the implementation of a function, there's a level of security that this function will do the thing we expect.
+If we know that the LSP is respected, there's a level of security.
+We may trust that this function will do the thing we expect; even without looking at the implementation of that function.
-When this contract is breached, there's a chance of runtime errors that both the programmer and the compiler cannot expect.
+When the contract is breached, however; there's a chance of runtime errors that both the programmer and the compiler could not –or did not– anticipate for.

-So there's two factors responsible for not breaking the LSP, and thus avoiding undefined behaviour: the programmer itself and the language's design.
+In the above examples, we looked at respecting the LSP form the developer's point of view.
+There's another party involved though: a language's type system.
-It's the programmer's responsibility to write code that adheres to the LSP, and the language can be designed as a type-safe language or not.
+A language can be designed in a type-safe way or not.
+Types are the building blocks to mathematically proof whether a function will do the thing you want it to do.

+So, next up; we're going to look at the other side: type-safety on the language level.

 ## Type safety

-We've established what the LSP is, and its goal; now we'll have to go one step further to fully grasp the consequences of a type-safe system.

-I've shown the LSP being used in the context of passing arguments to functions.
-Next we'll look at the function definitions themselves, and how the LSP applies there.

-We'll work with these functions:
+To understand how type safety can –or cannot– be guaranteed by a language, let's look at these functions.

 ```php
 take_care(Animal) : void